How to monitor network communications

 Connectivity is presented as two separately calculated metrics:

-Local connectivity Percentage of processes that establish TCP connections to other processes on the same host.
+Local connectivity Percentage of processes that establish TCP connections in other processes on the same host.
 Such connections don't generate network traffic.
 To keep the Connectivity value accurate, Local connectivity is treated as a separate connectivity metric.

 Overloaded or poorly configured processes can have trouble accepting new network connections.
 This results in timeouts or resets of TCP handshakes.
 Such issues are tracked as TCP connection refused and TCP connection timeout errors.

 Dynatrace also compares the number of such errors with the total number of connection attempts to calculate Connectivity metrics: the percentage of connections that have been successfully established.
 Ideally, Connection metrics are never lower than 100%.
 Anything less suggests failed user actions that will be obvious to your customers.
+Note, however, that 0% connectivity doesn't necessarily indicate that there is a problem with a host.
+Assuming no TCP errors are present, it may simply mean that no users have attempted to connect to the host process during the selected timeframe.
+To summarize, the connectivity metrics can be used as an indicator of whether there's network traffic on a host or not, but they refer more to the process-level network connection rather than simply host network performance.

 When a network link or segment is overloaded or underperforming, it drops data packets.
 This is because overloaded network equipment queues are purged during periods of excessive traffic or limited hardware resources.
 In response, TCP protocol mechanisms attempt to fix the situation by retransmitting the dropped packets.
 Such retransmissions are detected by Dynatrace and displayed on all relevant Host and Process pages and Quality tabs.
 Below is an example of an unnaturally high Retransmissions rate for a process.